 A lot of product-driven businesses out there are facing the same challenge as you.

 One view information, a single data repository, omnichannel experience, operational efficiency, integrated data applications, data governance, and automation: all these elements are connected with PIM and MDM both.
 Thus, a cloud of confusion often hangs over for the many decision-makers.

-During my interaction with the clients, I have observed that they are not able to decide which solution they should go for Product Information Management (PIM) or Master Data Management (MDM).
+During my interaction with the clients, I observed that they are not able to decide which solution they should go for Product Information Management (PIM) or Master Data Management (MDM).

-This encouraged me to create the post on “PIM vs. MDM” that covers every aspect of PIM and MDM with a detailed comparison.
+This encouraged me to create a post on “PIM vs. MDM” that covers every aspect of PIM and MDM with a detailed comparison.
 I would like to enable organizations with profound insights into both types of solutions so that they can make the right choice before approaching any technology partner.